-Information about the current status of your driver’s license is available by clicking the "View and Update myInfo" icon in the right column.
+Information about the current status of your driver’s license is available by clicking the "Online Services" icon in the right column.
 The information is also available by calling the BMV Customer Contact Center at 888-692-6841.
 Immediate details about your driver record can be obtained in the Driver Record section.

 The BMV offers two options to view your driver record.
 The Viewable Driver Record (VDR) allows you to view access to your driving record online at no charge.
 The Official Driver Record (ODR) allows you to download and print a certified copy of your driver record.
-This certified copy of your driver record includes a letter of certification from the Commissioner of the BMV.
+This certified copy of your driver record includes a letter of certification from the BMV.
 Some employers and school admission offices require a certified driver record.
-The ODR is available for $4
+The ODR is available for $4.

 Both the Viewable Driver Record and the Official Driver Record indicate the earliest date your driver's license can be reinstated.
 If necessary, other reinstatement requirements, such as proof of insurance or reinstatement and insurance fees, which must be met before your license can be reinstated, will also be listed.

-Your driver’s license is expired, revoked, or invalidated, your driver’s license will be reinstated immediately after all requirements listed on your driver record have been satisfied.
+Unless your driver’s license is expired, revoked, or invalidated, your driver’s license will be reinstated after all requirements listed on your ODR have been satisfied.
 You may monitor your license status by periodically reviewing your ODR on myBMV.com free of charge.
-If your driver’s license was taken by law enforcement as part of your suspension, you will need to visit a license branch or order a replacement driver’s license by logging into myBMV.com account.
+If your driver’s license was taken by law enforcement as a part of your suspension, then you will need to visit a BMV branch or order a replacement driver’s license by logging into myBMV.com account.